DivyaTejaVenkat29/Fashion-Recommendation-System/README.md

 The Fashion Recommendation System effectively uses image processing and machine learning techniques to recommend fashion items.
 By leveraging the pre-trained ResNet50 neural network for feature extraction and cosine similarity for similarity measurement, the system offers accurate and relevant recommendations, demonstrating the potential for improving online shopping experiences.

 ## License
-  This project is licensed under the MIT Licens
+  This project is licensed under the MIT License.